Fat Transfer Breast Augmentation Pros and Cons

 Breast volume increases have to be modest

 Unfortunately, breast fat transfer procedures can only achieve a breast size increase of up to about one cup size.
-This varies, of course, but one half to one full cup size is the average breast size increase.
-If you want breasts that are larger than what a fat transfer can achieve, breast implants are the best option.
+This varies from person to person, but the average increase is moderate.
+For those seeking a more noticeable enhancement than fat transfer can provide, breast implants are the preferred option.

 Patients must have enough fat to start with

 Some patients will not be good candidates for this surgery because they simply don’t have enough unwanted body fat.
-With that said, not having enough excess body fat for a breast fat transfer is actually rare.
 It’s more likely that a patient might not have enough excess fat for a more significant fat transfer procedure such as a BBL (Brazilian butt lift).

 Not all fat survives the transfer process